RobertBolgar/robertbolgar.github.io/referral/Past.md

-From your description, it appears the "Tokens available for withdrawal:" field is not displaying any value, particularly when the availability is "No" or when no tokens are yet eligible for withdrawal.
-To address this and ensure a more intuitive display, including showing "0.0 PLRT" (or a similar placeholder) when no tokens are available, you'll need to adjust the logic in the section where these details are set.

-Given the structure of your code and the output described, here's an approach to ensure "0.0 PLRT" is displayed when no tokens are available for withdrawal:

-1. **Ensure a Default Value**: First, set a default value for tokens available for withdrawal when the page loads or when the details are fetched.
-This ensures there's always a value displayed, even before any specific calculation takes place.

-2. **Adjust the Display Based on Eligibility**: When calculating the tokens available for withdrawal, ensure the calculation accounts for cases where the result is zero or no tokens are available yet.
-This involves adjusting the logic in `fetchAndDisplayVestingDetails` or wherever the eligibility for withdrawal is determined.

-Here's a conceptual adjustment to the `fetchAndDisplayVestingDetails` function to include a default display for "Tokens available for withdrawal:" and adjust it based on the withdrawal eligibility:
+Given your smart contract for team vesting, we can now accurately adjust the JavaScript function to fetch and display the correct "Tokens available for withdrawal" based on the contract's logic.
+The contract specifies that withdrawals can occur every 10 days with 10% of the total allocation available each period after the vesting start.

+To calculate and display the tokens available for withdrawal in your web interface, you can follow these steps:

+1. **Calculate the Time Since the Last Withdrawal**: Determine how much time has passed since the last withdrawal or the vesting start date, whichever is applicable.

+2. **Determine the Available Amount for Withdrawal**: Use the `WITHDRAWAL_RATE` and `VESTING_PERIOD` from your contract to calculate how much of the total allocation is available for withdrawal at the current time, considering the amount already withdrawn.

+3. **Update the Display**: Show the calculated available amount in the web interface.

+Here's how you could implement this in your JavaScript, based on the provided smart contract:

 ```javascript
 async function fetchAndDisplayVestingDetails(walletAddress) {